freedomofpress/signal-protocol/README.md

 WARNING: This is an experimental project and should be used at your own risk.
 It is using Signal's [`libsignal-protocol-rust`](https://github.com/signalapp/libsignal-protocol-rust) which is still documented as a work in progress.

+See [here](https://cryptography.io/en/latest/limitations.html) for a fundamental limitation storing secrets in Python-allocated memory.

 ## Installation

 ```